willklein/typespector/README.md

-# typespector README
+# Typespector README

-This is the README for your extension "typespector".
-After writing up a brief description, we recommend including the following sections.
+> Inspect and explore your TypeScript types

 ## Features